Linux For Normies (from a normie's point of view)

 b.
 Someone Who Is Actually Tech-Savvy But Never Used Linux.

 You will have to do a lot of reading.
-That is all I could say really.
 A few helpful resources to get you started have been listed at the end of the article.

-With the exception of Valve, no other gaming company tries making their anything compatible to Linux.
+With the exception of Valve, no other gaming company tries making their games compatible to Linux.

 The drivers and the process of improving Linux for gaming might get troublesome for those who lack technical knowledge.